ArfNtz/lex/README.md

 # lex

 `lex` can identify langage elements in a text.
-First, langage elements are defined by regular expressions, in a dictionary.
-Then, `lex` is given the dictionary, a text, and returns a list of matching elements.
+First, you define langage elements using regular expressions, in a dictionary.
+Then, you call `lex` with that dictionary and a text. `lex` returns the list of elements matching the dictionary.

-Here is an example for some markdown langage :
+Here is an example, for some markdown langage :
 - Define the langage elements
 ```swift
 public enum MdToken {